 Projects: Nithurst Farm, The Farmhouse and 32 North Street.

-Gareth Giles FRTPI, Partner
+Gareth Giles FRTPI, Planning Director

 Projects: The Phoenix, Cuckmere Haven Flood Defences and Wings Nursery.